grantbelford/N225-Equity-Statarb---Brute-Force-vs.-k-Means-Clustering/README.md

 7. Strat1 thus grouped the pair because both are in the same "Conglomerates" industry.

-8. Strat2 grouped the pair based on the stats.
+8. Strat2 grouped the pair based on the stat results.

 9. Both Sojitz and Sumitomo are sogo shosha (general trading companies) which could explain their similar return pattern.